 In a new paper, Diego Comin and Martí Mestieri Ferrer propose replacing the conception of TFP as readily available knowledge with a two-part notion consisting of “technological adoption” — the time it takes for a technology to arrive in a country — and “intensity of use” — how widely used that technology becomes.
 In most cases, TFP growth is constrained by the intensity piece.
 That is, new technology arrives quickly in developing countries, but TFP fails to converge because the number of adopters remains small.

 If TFP growth is constrained by the intensity of use for new technology, then the question becomes why is technology diffusion so much lower in developing countries.
-The answer will not be identical in every case, and probably has to do with the fundamental causes of growth.
-These underlying variables are endogenous to a given society, and provide a conceptual framework for thinking about complex interactions, but are decidedly not codifiable.
+Answering it is not straightforward, but it probably has something to do with the fundamental causes of growth.
+These underlying variables are endogenous to a given society, and provide a conceptual framework for thinking about complex interactions.

-Fundamental causes are inherently difficult to quantify, and one should be skeptical of attempts to use them empirically to explain observed phenomena.
-For example, it is currently in vogue to use “strong institutions” as an explanatory variable.
-While institutions definitely matter for development, the notion of “strong institutions” can be used to refer to a high marriage rate, independent central banking, the persistence of slavery, or a consistent regulatory environment among other things.
-This is not to say that fundamental causes are not worth addressing — they certainly are.
-Improvements to them on the margin can make large differences over time.
-However, it is not clear how to measure them or compare them across countries in any useful manner.
+Fundamental causes are inherently difficult to quantify, and readers should be skeptical of attempts to use them empirically to explain observed phenomena.
+For example, “strong institutions” is often used as an explanatory variable.
+While institutions certainly matter for development, the notion of “strong institutions” can refer to concepts as disparate as a independent central banking, separate branches of government, or a consistent regulatory environment.
+This is not to say that fundamental causes are not worth addressing — improvements to them on the margin can make large differences over time.